SpicyDoritos/ReconTracks/README.md

 - Randomly load tracks by genre
 - Choose to load by number of tracks or total duration
 - Perfect for spontaneous jam sessions or setlist variety

 ---

+## 📁 Additional Tools

+### ReconTracks JSON Converter
+Convert your `song_genres.json` into a CSV for use with services like StreamerSongList:

+1. Upload your `song_genres.json` file from `C:\Users\<YourName>\AppData\Roaming\REAPER\Scripts\ReconTracks`
+2. The converter extracts Artist, Song Name, and Genre from each entry
+3. Review the parsed data in a table
+4. Download the CSV and import it into your song request service

+---